dwmkerr/shellwright-mcp-server/README.md

 ### **shell_send**

 Send input to a PTY session.
-The 'delay' can be useful when recording videos or to make sure any previous commands have had time to execute:
+Returns the full terminal buffer (plain text, no ANSI codes) before and after sending input, so the LLM can see exactly what changed on screen:

 ```json
 {